jamesdschmidt/cheat-sheets/docker-cheat-sheet.md

 $ docker exec -it <container_name> /bin/bash
 ```

-To exist bash shell in a container
+To exit bash shell in a container
 ```
 $ exit
 ```